 How to Support Our Mission

 It takes time and money to run a major website.
-That’s why we need help from readers to keep running.
+That’s why we need help from readers.
 You can help us by:

 - Becoming a patron.
 Patrons give a few dollars each month, and it all adds up.